Get a GRIP: An AAI program designed to help early-career investigators prepare their NIH grant proposals

-Program: GRIP will serve as a referral resource to match newly appointed PI's with established PI's that have significant, successful grant writing careers.
-AAI will solicit participants (reviewers and new PI's) through announcements on the AAI website and in the AAI Newsletter.
-Every effort will be made to enable them to meet during the AAI annual meeting, although this will not be required.
-To initiate the process, the new PI will submit an outline or NIH-style abstract to the GRIP coordinator (an AAI member who has been appointed by the AAI Council) who, with the assistance of a small subcommittee, will match the topic of the proposal with the research experience of an established PI.
-The GRIP Coordinator will then contact the established PI to describe the proposal and determine if this will be a suitable match.
-The established PI has the right of refusal for any reason whatsoever (time commitment, conflict-of-interest, etc.).
-Once united, the two PI's can communicate by phone or email to establish an understanding on the proposal, potential study sections that may review the proposal, and the time frame for the new PI to send the proposal to the established PI.
-The proposal must arrive no later than 4 weeks prior to the face-to-face meeting at the annual meeting or prior to the scheduled phone conversation.
+Program: GRIP serves as a referral resource to match early-career PIs (assistant professors or equivalents) with established PIs who have experienced significant success in winning grants to support their research careers.
+Currently, only R01 and R15 grant proposals are reviewed through the GRIP program.
+To initiate the process, the early-career PI submits a CV and the grant's "Specific Aims" page to the GRIP coordinator (an AAI member who has been appointed by the AAI Council) who, with the assistance of a small subcommittee, will match the topic of the proposal with the research experience of an established PI.
+The GRIP coordinator will inquire about potential conflicts of interest between established PIs/their institutions and the early-career PI and will resolve any concerns to both parties' satisfaction prior to completing the match.
+Once united, the two PIs can communicate either by phone or email to establish an understanding on the proposal, the potential study sections that may review the proposal, and the time frame for the early-career PI to send the proposal to the established PI.
+Early-career PIs may submit new grant proposals or proposals that have been previously reviewed at an NIH study section (including triaged grants).
+Matches are made as quickly as possible to allow participants to meet impending NIH grant deadlines, but requests should be received no later than 8 weeks prior to a grant deadline.